firstworlddataproblems/firstworlddataproblems.github.io/README.md

 - [List of Pan-Am Games athletes](datahaus/panamv3prod.pan-am-provisional_athletes.pdf), a problem mentioned on NICAR-L in terms of aggregating counts of athletes by country and gender and event.

+Todos and reminders:

+- Lobbying data and Denny Hastert
+- Congressional expenditure data and Sunlight Foundation

 Downloading websites: